 The frame of an aluminum racket is just as light as that of graphite.
 The only difference is that aluminum is cheaper.

 Also, aluminum rackets can have one of two designs: tubular or bi-hollow.
-For young children, a bi-hollow shape is the most recommended as it’s more flexible and allows greater room for error.
-Tubular rackets are designed for the more experienced players who are capable of hitting with a lot of power.
+A bi-hollow shape is the most recommended for young children as it’s more flexible and allows greater room for error.
+Tubular rackets are designed for the more experienced players capable of hitting with a lot of power.

-These materials are also fairly similar to graphite, although there are a couple of differences.
-For instance, both boron and kevlar weigh less, are stiffer and can transmit vibrations more easily.
+These materials are also somewhat similar to graphite, although there are a couple of differences.
+For instance, both boron and kevlar weigh less, are stiffer, and transmit vibrations more easily.

-While rackets made from either boron or Kevlar are just as durable as aluminum or graphite, they’re not recommended for toddlers and beginner players.
-Since they offer less room for error, players will find them difficult to control and handle.
+While rackets made from either boron or Kevlar are just as durable as aluminum or graphite, they’re not recommended for children and beginner players.
+Since they offer less room for error, players will find them challenging to control and handle.

-If you’re looking for a racket designed specifically for younger children, the Wilson US Open Junior is a superb option.
+If you’re looking for a racket explicitly designed for younger children, the Wilson US Open Junior is a superb option.

-It’s constructed using aluminum, a material that makes it both lightweight and sturdy enough to withstand the occasional rough play of kids.
+It’s constructed using aluminum, which makes it both lightweight and sturdy enough to withstand the occasional rough play of kids.

-Even better, it’s available in different color combinations so you’ll be able to find the perfect one for your toddler.
+Even better, it’s available in different color combinations, so you’ll be able to find the perfect one for your child.
 The color combos are green and yellow, orange and blue, red and blue, black and white.

-What I love most about it is that it comes in virtually all sizes, making it the best tennis racket for ages 6-12 year old.
-Pick from the 21, 23 and 25-inch rackets.
+What we love most about it is that it comes in virtually all sizes, making it the best tennis racket for ages 6-12 years old.
+Pick from the 21, 23, and 25-inch rackets.
 For reference, the manufacturer has included a sizing chart along with the product.

 The Junior Tennis Racket comes already strung.
-This means you and your toddler can head directly to the tennis court after getting the equipment; no need for assembly.
+This means you and your child can head directly to the tennis court after getting the racket; no need to have it strung.